DJJ006/BoardGame/README.md

 1. Go to the GitHub repository:
    <https://github.com/DJJ006/BoardGame>
 2. Navigate to the **Releases** section (right sidebar or `Releases` tab).
-3. Download the latest build for your platform (e.g. `Windows.zip`).
+3. Download the latest build for your platform.
-4. Extract the archive to any folder.
+4. Extract the archive.
 5. Run the executable (e.g. `BoardGame.exe`).

 ---